 Merit Badges: The camp merit badge program provides Scouts with opportunities to learn new skills, share with others, and develop a hobby or interest.
-Merit Badge work can be done in the campsites, camp program areas and even at home.
+Merit badge work can be done in the campsites, camp program areas and even at home.
 Some merit badge requirements cannot be completed at camp.
 These requirements may be completed before or after attending camp but must be completed before the merit badge is awarded.
-In order to complete the badge at camp, prerequisites must be accomplished before arriving at camp (merit badge prerequisite list is available online).
+In order to complete the badge at camp, prerequisites must be accomplished before arriving at camp (when 2019 merit badge revisions are published, the prerequisite list will be available online).
 The summer camp merit badge program requires advanced planning by Scouts and leaders prior to arrival at camp.
 Scouts may sign up for a merit badge before completing the prerequisites.